 1. Candle Light Dinner

-I feel like this is the most common date idea that is given to save money.
+I feel like this is the most common cheap date night idea that most married couples take advantage of.
 For good reason, though!
 The price of going out to eat for two can range widely depending on the restaurant that you attend.
 Restaurants also use “fixed menus” on holidays which means higher prices.
 Find a recipe online, go shopping together for the ingredients, and cook the meal.

 While others are spending money and consuming an intake of unnecessary calories, make a healthy decision.
 Head to the gym and crush a couples workout together.
-If your not into the gym do something active: bike, swim, hike, walk etc. Not only will the gym be empty, but you will have a better day after Valentine’s Day feeling.
+Not only will the gym be empty, but you will feel better the day after day Valentine’s Day.
+If you’re not into the gym scene, do something active: bike, swim, hike, walk, etc.

 Related Article: 5 Super Savvy Steps I Took For Easy Weight Loss